AdobeDocs/campaign-web.fr-FR/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_retries"
 >title="Nombre maximal de reprises"
->abstract="Si un message échoue en raison d’une erreur temporaire, les reprises sont effectuées jusqu’à la fin de la durée de diffusion."
+>abstract="Si un message est en échec en raison d’une erreur temporaire, les reprises sont effectuées jusqu’à la fin de la durée de diffusion."

 <!--Temporarily undelivered messages due to a Soft or Ignored error are subject to an automatic retry.
 By default, five retries are scheduled for the first day of the delivery with a minimum interval of one hour spread out over the 24 hours of the day. -->